idroney/TechTransfer/README.md

 CrisisLogger is currently collecting data.

-11
-Needs more commercially focused language
-11

 Face Guardian
 Status and PatentFace Guardian is entirely open source.
 Development is ongoing and contributions are welcome.
 Description and UsageUse a phone's compass and a magnet on your wrist to detect face touching, including audio and vibration alerts.
 Face touching is one of the primary ways people contract SARS-CoV-2, the coronavirus responsible for COVID-19.
 People on average touch their faces 23 times an hour.
 Obviously we should stop touching our faces.
 Thing is, we can’t.
 Face touching is a deeply ingrained unconscious behavior.
 Face Guardian is an attempt to solve this problem in a highly scalable fashion.
 All it requires is a smartphone and a magnet.
 Face Guardian’s target demographic is parents and children stuck at home during the coronavirus pandemic.
 Although this is meant to be a fun educational activity for parents and children, anyone can benefit from it.
 Setup Face Guardian before you read a news article, write some code or procrastinate on the internet.
 Even with the possibly obtrusive experience of wearing your phone around your neck, you might be surprised at how quickly you inadvertently touch your face.
 Results and FutureGet the Android app on Google Play HEREGo to the Mobile Web App HERE (Android Chrome Only For Now)

-12
-12

 Intraoral Respiration Monitor
 Status and PatentThe intraoral respirometer is a prototype and we are seeking patent protection.
 We are working on similar, more practical devices.
 Patent accepted, pending issue.
 [Link to Patent]